 Do I need to have the Bacterial Meningitis vaccination before I come to my New Student Conference?

 Yes.
-All entering students under the age of 30 at public and private institutions of higher education must provide evidence of vaccination against bacterial meningitis or meet certain criteria for declining the vaccination.
+All entering students under the age of 22 at public and private institutions of higher education must provide evidence of vaccination against bacterial meningitis or meet certain criteria for declining the vaccination.
 Newly admitted students who have not provided documentation of vaccination have an immunization deficiency hold placed on their account.
-The hold will be removed once the appropriate immunization documentation has been provided to Texas A&M. The immunization deficiency hold will prevent you from registering for classes, so it is imperative that you fulfill this requirement prior to or immediately upon your arrival at your New Student Conference because you will register for classes on Day 2 of the NSC.
+The hold will be removed once the appropriate immunization documentation has been provided to Texas A&M. The immunization deficiency hold will prevent you from registering for classes, so it is imperative that you fulfill this requirement prior to or immediately upon your arrival at your New Student Conference.

 What degrees are offered at TAMUG?

 TAMUG is Texas’ most unique university, offering ocean-oriented, graduate and undergraduate courses.
-TAMUG provides undergraduate academic instruction in marine and maritime-related degree programs in Marine Biology (MARB), Marine Sciences (MARS), Marine Engineering Technology (MARR), Marine Transportation (MART), Marine Fisheries (MARF), Maritime Systems Engineering (MASE), Maritime Administration (MARA), Maritime Studies (MAST), Ocean and Costal Resources (OCRE) and University Studies (USGA).
+TAMUG provides undergraduate academic instruction in marine and maritime-related degree programs in Marine Biology (MARB), Marine Sciences (MARS), Marine Engineering Technology (MARR), Marine Transportation (MART), Marine Fisheries (MARF), Offshore and Coastal Systems Engineering (OCSE), Maritime Administration (MARA), Maritime Studies (MAST), Ocean and Costal Resources (OCRE) and University Studies (USGA).
 All students complete the University Core Curriculum requirements set by TAMU to ensure a broad-based education.
 We encourage you to review our online catalog to help select your major – Texas A&M Galveston Catalog:

 What are the Admission requirements?